phstc/phstc.github.com/_posts/2015-03-14-sidekiq-redis-vs-shoryuken-aws-sqs.md

 * Sidekiq took 2278.37ms to send 1k jobs (2.28ms per send)
 * Shoryuken took 55629.93ms to send 1k jobs (55.63ms per send)

-*The jobs where enqueued using Heroku (Amazon EC2 us-east-1) via `heroku run rake populate` - which is available on the linked projects above.*
+*The jobs where enqueued using Heroku (Amazon EC2, us-east-1) via `heroku run rake populate` - this Rake task is available on the linked projects above.*

 Yeah, Redis write performance is amazing.
 But is 55.63ms much?